 But the following year a team of physicists led by Jerry Friedman and Henry Kendall of MIT and Dick Taylor of Stanford began firing high-energy electrons from the new Stanford Linear Accelerator at targets of liquid hydrogen, which contained gazillions of protons.
 They were not intentionally searching for quarks, just trying to probe the proton’s innards and determine how matter was spread about inside.
 But they experienced a big surprise.
 Electrons were ricocheting off protons at large angles far more often than the dominant physics theories of the day could readily accommodate.
 They were behaving as if you had fired a rifle bullet into a snowball and it came back and hit you in the face!
-At a gut level, it seemed as though electrons were striking something tiny and hard — or “point-like” — deep in the heart of protons.
+At a gut level, it seemed as if electrons were striking something tiny and hard — or “point-like” — deep in the heart of protons.

 Perhaps the quarks?
 That was indeed deemed possible, but there were lots of competing interpretations being promoted by other theorists.
 Gell-Mann remained dubious at first, firmly insisting that quarks could have only a “mathematical” existence.
 To him, they could not be tangible objects of human experience.
 But his Caltech colleague Richard Feynman took them for real, dubbing the possible proton constituents “partons” — and Stanford theorist James “BJ” Bjorken began calling them “quark partons.”
 Still, there were other prominent theorists who remained skeptical of point-like proton inhabitants, instead trying to explain the electron-scattering data within the confines of their own pet theories.

 SO FRIEDMAN, KENDALL, TAYLOR AND COMPANY returned to the electron shooting range for two additional experiments in 1970, this time inserting deuterium (heavy hydrogen) as well as hydrogen targets into the electron beam and measuring the scattering rates much more precisely.
 This is where I joined the team, along with another MIT grad student, Arie Bodek.
 We landed at San Francisco Airport in May 1970 and headed for Stanford just as college campuses across the United States were erupting in protest after President Nixon’s Cambodia invasion.
 Windows were being shattered in Cambridge as we left and in downtown Palo Alto as we arrived.
-And four Kent State students had just died.

 By comparing the rates of electron scattering from hydrogen and deuterium (which also contains neutrons), we could get a better idea whether or not we were striking quarks.
 If so, electron scattering from neutrons should occur less frequently than from protons, as indeed was occurring.
-In fact, the rate of scattering from neutrons seemed at first to be plummeting toward zero in his analysis!
-Which threw some ambulance-chasing theorists into a frenzy of theorizing to try to account for this unheralded behavior — until Arie found an error in the computer program he had developed to extract the neutron results from the hydrogen and deuterium data.
+In fact, the rate of scattering from neutrons seemed at first to be plummeting toward zero in Arie’s analysis!
+Which threw some “ambulance-chasing” theorists into a frenzy of theorizing to try to account for this unheralded behavior — until he found an error in the computer program he had developed to extract the neutron results from the hydrogen and deuterium data.
 Once he corrected that, his results began behaving themselves.
 The neutron-to-proton ratio N/P remained greater than 1/4, as Bjorken and Feynman had staunchly insisted must be the case if the quark-parton theory was to hold true.
 Zero was out of the question for them, completely impossible.
 To me as a close-in observer, the resolution of this apparent quandary in their favor strongly suggested that we were indeed striking real, physical, fractionally charged quarks in our experiments.